Medical billing: Medical billing services

-Some providers outsource their medical billing to a third parties, known as medical billing companies, which provide medical billing services.
+Some providers outsource their medical billing to third parties, known as medical billing companies, which provide medical billing services.
 One goal of these entities is to reduce the amount of paperwork for medical staff and to increase efficiency, providing the practice with the ability to grow.
 The billing services which can be outsourced include regular invoicing, insurance verification, collections assistance, referral coordination, and reimbursement tracking.

-Practices have achieved cost savings through Group purchasing organizations (GPO).
+Practices have achieved cost savings through group purchasing organizations (GPO).